TheBrainFamily/chimpyRetry/README.md

 There is very few files here so they should be self explanatory, but do please to ask questions and create issues.

+You can take at a result of a example run [https://circleci.com/gh/TheBrainFamily/chimpyRetry/19](here).

 # Disclaimer:

 We don't want to encourage writing flaky tests, using arbitrary .pauses(), things like that.